 So, we’ve got a long way to go.
 The big thing we’ve got going for us is that, as Jeanne pointed out, the stakes are high and so many organizations are becoming dependent upon the competent practice of EA as a discipline.

 There’s a lot of energy in the system to move forward very quickly on the professionalization of the discipline, and in addition to take advantage of what we’ve learned from watching the professionalization of disciplines like law, medicine, engineering, civil architecture, etc. We’ve got long ways to go, but we are running really hard to make some progress.

 Gardner: Dave, we have high stakes.
 We have a great opportunity.
 This is a cake that hasn’t been baked yet, so folks can work with this.
-As a practitioner and someone who’s involved with the Architecture Forum, tell us where you see the current traction.
+As a enterprise architect and someone who’s involved with the Architecture Forum, tell us where you see the current traction.
 Where are people who are doing this doing it well, and what is it about them that makes make prepared for this?

 Hornford: Where people are doing it well is where they are focused on business value.
 The question of what is business value is highly dependent.
 People will mention a term, “agility.”
 I work with a mining company.
 They define agility as the ability to disassemble their business.
 They have a mine.
 Someone buys the mine.
 We need to remove the mine from the business.
 A different organization will define agility a different way, but underpinning all of that is what is the business trying to achieve?
 What is their vision and what is their goal?

 Practitioners who are pursuing this have to be very clear on what is the end state, what is the goal, what is the business transformation, and how will the digital assets of the corporation the IT asset actually enable where they’re going, so that they’re able to move themselves to a target more effectively than their competition.